You’ve got yourself the essential growing supplies…

 Because the number of plants is high with the SoG method, this method is not suitable if you’re limited by the amount of plants you can legally have.

-Also the maintenance-time in a SoG grow is a bit higher than a regular grow.
+Also, the maintenance-time in an SoG grow is a bit higher than a regular grow.

 3. Topping & Bending